What employers should do

 If a nurse or midwife accepts responsibility for practice which is deemed to be beyond their capability and which has resulted in errors in practice, both the employee and employer are accountable: the employee for failing to acknowledge their limitations, and the employer for failing to ensure that the employee has the appropriate skills and knowledge.

-Managing an employee’s fitness to practice
+Managing an employee’s fitness to practise

 We recognise that many of minor incidents are better dealt with by employers at a local level.
 You may need to discipline a nurse or midwife through your own employment procedures, or provide further training.
 Depending on the severity of the incident, our involvement is not always necessary.